timsutton/mcxToProfile/README.md

 - for "Often" behaviour, use the 'Set-Once' key instead of 'Forced' for a domain
 - for "Once" behaviour, do this and set an mcx_data_timestamp alongside the mcx_preference_settings which is an NSDate

-PlistToProfile provides the same functionality:
+mcxToProfile provides the same functionality:

-`./PlistToProfile.py --plist /path/to/a/plist --identifier MyApplicationPrefs --manage Often`
+`./mcxToProfile.py --plist /path/to/a/plist --identifier MyApplicationPrefs --manage Often`

 When using the `--dsobject` option, the `--manage` option isn't used, as this information is already defined in the object.

 ### Domains

 Plist files used for application preferences are typically named by a reverse-domain format, and end in '.plist'.
-Currently, PlistToProfile will assume that the name portion of the plist file _is_ the domain to be used by MCX.
+Currently, mcxToProfile will assume that the name portion of the plist file _is_ the domain to be used by MCX.
 In other words, application preferences won't function if you use something like `--plist my.orgs.office.2011.prefs.plist`, because it will assemble the profile to use the domain 'my.orgs.office.2011.prefs'.
 If you have collections of default preferences you would like to manage for various applications and system settings, it's best to store these settings in the properly-named plist files.

 ## Payload Identifiers

 The only option required besides `--plist` or `--dsobject` is an identifier.
 The identifier is crucial: it is what is defined in the toplevel payload's PayloadIdentifier key, and is what would be used to identify the profile to remove using `profiles -R -p [identifier]`.
 Also, if you attempt to install a profile with the same identifier, it will update the existing profile instead of installing another profile.
 The newer version could have completely different payloads and a different toplevel PayloadUUID, but it will still replace it.

-As far as I can tell, two profiles with unique toplevel PayloadIdentifiers but matching toplevel PayloadUUIDs will both install successfully.
-PlistToProfile will always generate unique UUIDs for the toplevel and nested payloads, but because the PayloadIdentifier has to be paid attention to, it's required to manually specify it.
+As far as I can tell, two profiles with unique toplevel PayloadIdentifiers but matching toplevel PayloadUUIDs will both install successfully. mcxToProfile will always generate unique UUIDs for the toplevel and nested payloads, but because the PayloadIdentifier has to be paid attention to, it's required to manually specify it.

 To reduce the chances of human error when updating existing profiles, I plan to add an alternate option, ie. `--identifier-from-profile`, that would take a path to a previously-built profile and use its PayloadIdentifier.